There are so many electric guitars on the market.

 The GRX series, which are part of the now-famous Gio line, are pretty well-known for their low prices and overall simple features.
 Although you can’t really find a perfect metal guitar in this category, Ibanez’s GRX70 will be a helpful and reliable companion, even if you’re a gigging musician.

 If you want to use it for the long run, you can swap the pickups and have yourself a great instrument.
-Other than that, it’s a surprisingly great instrument for the price.
+Other than that, it’s a surprisingly great instrument for the price, landing it a spot on this list of the best metal guitars.

 Our detailed Ibanez Gio GRX70 review has much more.